hosilva/mplstyle/README.md

 # mplstyle
 A collection of customized matplotlib styles sheets.

-For my own usage, but  might be of interest of someone else.
+For my own usage, but  might be of interest for someone else.

 ## Usage
 At the begining of your `python`🐍 script add the following lines: